 3. Wait For Your Insight Card To Arrive, Then Activate It.

 Once you sign up for your Insight Card, you’ll get a confirmation telling you to wait 7-10 days for your card.
-I got my card in about a week.
-When it arrives, call the number on the front of the card and follow the directions to activate your account.
+All of my cards have typically arrived within a week.
+When the card arrives, call the number on the front of the card and follow the directions to activate your account.
+It shouldn’t take more than a few minutes.

 Remember to also set up your online account with Insight.
 Just go to the Insight Card login screen and register as a first time user in order to set up your online account.